-Moving Out Moving On (MOMO) provides mobile outreach support to women with or without children in the inner city of Sydney, who are escaping/experiencing DFV and/or homeless or at risk of homelessness.
+Moving Out Moving On (MOMO) provides outreach support to women with or without children in the inner city of Sydney, who are escaping from or experiencing Domestic and Family Violence or are homeless or at risk of homelessness.

 The service prioritises work with;

 - Women impacted by Domestic and Family Violence